DavidMorgan92/ecom/README.md

 ## Configuration

 The server uses a .env file in the root directory with a PORT value for the server's listen port, and a SESSION_SECRET value for the express-session secret key.
 The PORT value defaults to 4001 if one is not provided, but provide a SESSION_SECRET to run the server.
 You can also provide connection settings for running locally by providing PG_USER, PG_PASSWORD, PG_HOST, PG_DATABASE and PG_PORT variables.
+Set the CLIENT_ORIGIN variable to control which origins are permitted by the CORS policy.

 ## Future improvements